-Uruguay's president signs marijuana legalization rulesMay 7th, 2014 in Health /
+Uruguay's president signs marijuana legalization rulesMay 7, 2014 in Medicine & Health / Health

 Uruguay's President Jose Mujica on Tuesday signed off on regulations for his country's landmark legalization of its marijuana market.

 The small South American country in December became the first in the world to announce that it would regulate the market for cannabis and its derivatives, a bold move by authorities frustrated with losing resources to fighting drug trafficking.

 The new rules state that the officially sanctioned marijuana will have a 15 percent concentration of tetrahydrocannabinol (THC)—the plant's main psychoactive ingredient—and come in five varieties.